 - Sovereign states and Union divide power – the states being superior

-- The federal Union is delegated specific duties by The People via Article I Section 8
+- Union authority is granted by The People via Article I Section 8

 - To be effective government must be given the ability (means) to achieve its assigned objective (the ends) – "the means justify the ends"

 - The need for separate powers/departments of government – checks and balances

 - The Declaration of Independence – expressed the Natural Rights of men – Life, Liberty, Property

 - The Constitution of the United States – neighbor of and mentor to James Madison, the author of the Constitution